Fall 2015 Enrollment

 |Other housing options|

-Recent graduates of the College are working at Hewlett-Packard, St. Luke’s Health System, Wells Fargo, Bodybuilding.com, Microsoft and numerous other employers.
+Recent graduates of the College are working at Hewlett-Packard, St. Luke’s Health System, Wells Fargo, Bodybuilding.com, Microsoft, and hundreds of other employers.
 C of I alumni also are frequently accepted into prestigious graduate programs such as Harvard Law School, Oxford University, University of Washington School of Medicine and the Sarah Lawrence College MFA in Writing program.
-The medical school acceptance rate of C of I graduates is 75 percent.
+The medical school acceptance rate of C of I graduates is 75 percent, and a recent alumni survey indicated that 70 percent of C of I alumni go on to receive an advanced degree within 10 years of graduating.

 Admissions Fall 2015